Over time I've noticed that creating content based on funnel conversations work better than relying too much on keyword research tools.

 In contrast, a highly in-depth article based on a prospect's use-case on how to set up SEO with a Headless CMS got far less traffic, but since it was a 1:1 match to bigger concerns we faced in the pipeline from prospects, generated 7-8% CVR from page view to demo requests at the time.

 While keyword research gives insights into popular terms, it often lacks the nuance and depth needed to truly address what searchers are looking for.
-Taking a customer/prospect driven content stategy allowed us to grasp their pain points, use-cases, and preferences firsthand, and create content that solved their problems - similar to others who were searching to solve similar problems.
+Taking a customer/prospect driven content strategy allowed us to grasp their pain points, use-cases, and preferences firsthand, and create content that solved their problems - similar to others who were searching to solve similar problems.

 TLDR - I'm not saying all keyword research is entirely useless, but there's a limit to how far they can go if you want to build genuine authority on a topic or create highly engaging/converting content.